surfergrl/bica-surf-club/README.md

 <img src="assets/images/readme/mockup.png">

-### The BICA Surf Club website hosts three pages of information about the surf club based in Llangrannog, West Wales.
+### The 'BICA Surf Club' website hosts three pages of information about the surf club based in Llangrannog, West Wales.

 By Kat Dawes